Mandla-tech/Mandla-tech/README.md

 👋 **Hi there I'm Mandla**

-I'm a passionate technology enthusiast with a strong interest in Web and Software Development as well as Security.
+Passionate about building secure and scalable applications and websites, with a focus on DevSecOps practices that integrate development, operations, and security.

 -💡  I like to explore new technologies and develop software solutions with security in mind.
-I am a passionate FrontEnd developer.
+I am a passionate developer.
+Currently aligning my work with
+     DevSecOps practices by integrating development, operations, and security.

-- 🔭 I’m currently in a bootcamp, sharpening my skills in React, Node.js, and Docker to expand my expertise from front-end to full-stack development.
+- 🔭 I’m sharpening my skills in React, Node.js, Docker, and cloud tools while expanding from front-end development into full-stack and security-focused workflows.

-- 🌱 Current Focus: Front-end developer working towards becoming a full-stack developer.
-I'm currently in a bootcamp, sharpening my skills in React, Node.js, and Docker.
+- 🌱 Current Focus: Transitioning from front-end developer to full-stack developer with a strong emphasis on DevSecOps, automation, and secure software delivery.

-- 💬 Feel free to reach out to me about web design, consulting and security in mind development, or just for some interesting discussion.
+- 💬 Feel free to reach out to me about web/software development, secure coding, DevSecOps practices, or technology in general.

 - 📫 Shoot me an email at mandlamandla7@yahoo.co.uk